March 16th, 2026

 • "mage raises staff and releases a burst"

-When to use /animate instead of /characters
+When to use /animate vs /characters

-If you are not sure which route to use, the simple rule is this.
+Simple rule.
 Full character pack, use /characters.
 One custom motion, use /animate.

 A few examples